lhelwerd/bottlestar/README.md

   prefix by running `python cmd.py <command> --log INFO`, either through the byc command or separately.
 Additional arguments may be provided, and use `python cmd.py --help` for optional arguments.

+# License

+Bottlestar is available under the MIT License.
+See the [license](LICENSE) file for more information.

+The Montserrat fonts (which are used for game state display) are available under the SIL Open Font License.